activeeos/wireguard-docker/README.md

 ## Requirements

-Unfortunately, due to Wireguard's kernel module, this image only run on kernels where the Ubuntu 16.04, the OS for the base image, can pull down kernel headers.
+Unfortunately, due to Wireguard's kernel module, this image only run on kernels where Ubuntu 16.04, the OS for the base image, can pull down kernel headers.
 This has been verified to work on kernels 4.13 and newer.